ncsa/Delta_doc/docs/source/software/python/index.rst

 Examples using all of the above are shown at this site covering scikit-learn-intelex (an Intel accelerated scikit learn subset library for x86_64 architecture): https://github.com/intel/scikit-learn-intelex/blob/master/INSTALL.md

 .. note::
-   The Nvidia NGC containers on Delta provide optimized python frameworks built for Delta's A100 and A40 GPUs.
+   The :ref:`nvidia-contain` on Delta provide optimized python frameworks built for Delta's A100 and A40 GPUs.
    Delta staff recommend using an NGC container when possible with the GPU nodes (or use the anaconda3_gpu module).

 The default gcc (latest version) programming environment for either modtree/cpu or modtree/gpu contains: